Cell Phones and Other Devices

 Students who are found using personal electronic devices during class time without permission or engaging in inappropriate activities could be asked to surrender it to the administration until the end of the class/day.
 Confiscated devices will be stored safely and returned to the student at a prearranged time between the student and the office.
 Should inappropriate use occur repeatedly, parents/guardians will be contacted and the device will be returned through parents/guardians.
 The school reserves the right to prohibit a student to have a personal device during class hours if persistent, inappropriate use occurs.
 Examples of inappropriate and prohibited usage includes but are not limited to:

-- taking video or pictures of other students that is not class related and without their permission.
+- taking video, audio or pictures of other students or staff that is not class related and without their permission.

 - use of inappropriate language -swearing

-- engaging in social media/gamin that is not classroom specific learning
+- engaging in social media/gaming that is not classroom specific learning